The Standard European Alcohol Survey – Wave 2

 - Report from the DEEP SEAS extended analysis of the SEAS 1 data (available shortly or from HaDEA)

 - The microdata from the RARHA HARMES SEAS 1 (available shortly or from HaDEA)

 Over 2019-20, Task 2 of the DEEP SEAS liaised with a network of country representatives in order to roll out the 2nd SEAS in 33 countries in the European Region (28 EU + Norway, Iceland, Bosnia-Herzegovina, Moldova and Serbia).
 While the surveying work was standardised and covered by an experienced surveying company (Kantar); in activating the country networks in this task, DEEP SEAS aimed to ensure that the ownership of the SEAS stays with the countries responsible, and promote future self-sufficient monitoring of alcohol use at the national level.

 The anonymised data of the survey is to be made publically available (see below), to allow further analysis and data minimg on the national level.

 The SEAS Survey in times of COVID-19 pandemic

-In 2020, public and private life in Europe has been undergoing drastic changes due to the outbreak of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), and public health measures to contain the spread of the virus, which are also likely to affect health-related behaviours such as alcohol use.
+In 2020, public and private life in Europe underwent drastic changes due to the outbreak of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), and public health measures to contain the spread of the virus, which also affected health-related behaviours such as alcohol use.
 An independent rapid-response study, led by the Technische Universitaet Dresden and involving more than 20 research institutions from all over Europe, was set up to investigate self-reported changes in alcohol consumption during the SARS-CoV-2 pandemic.
-The findings from this project, with data from surveys in 21 languages, will inform the interpretation of the SEAS 2 findings to make these more relevant to the COVID-19 pandemic era.
+The findings from this project, with data from surveys in 21 languages, inform the interpretation of the SEAS 2 findings to make these more relevant to the COVID-19 pandemic era.